-The best way to establish this is to install an energy meter for a week or two in your home.
+The best way to establish this is to install an energy meter (SCOUT) for a week or two in your home.
 You will then see exactly what your total consumption and peak usage is.
 You will also get a breakdown between daytime and evening consumption.
 Your installer can very accurately design a system based on this information.
 This is the most accurate way to size a solar system.
 Alternatively, you can provide your installer with utility bills and an appliance list indicating how long you want to use each appliance every day and they can design a system according to that.
-This information is very important when sizing a solar system and will determine the number of panels needed for the size of the inverter and size of the battery bank.
+This information is particularly important when sizing a solar system and will determine the number of panels needed for the size of the inverter and size of the battery bank.

-Solar Panels & Shading.
+Solar Panels & Shading

 Is your roof facing north?
 A north-facing roof is the best for solar panels here in South Africa.
-Panels can also be placed west or east, but more panels might be needed to make up for the loss of direct sunlight.
-It is not advisable to put panels facing south in the southern hemisphere.
-If you do not have enough space on your roof a ground mount installation can be considered.
+Panels can also be placed west or east.
 It is important to mount your panels securely using a high-quality roof mounting system.
 There are different systems for different roof types the most common being tile and IBR (corrugated iron roof).
 Also note, any shade on panels will influence power generation quite dramatically.
 A little bit of shade can reduce the efficiency of a panel by at least 30%.
 Shading from trees, chimneys and other buildings need to be considered when designing a system.
-When panels are installed at the correct angle, they self-clean when it rains, but in dusty areas & dry seasons it is advised to keep them clean to increase energy production.